argoproj/argo-rollouts/docs/index.md

 Argo Rollouts (optionally) integrates with [ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress/) and service meshes, leveraging their traffic shaping abilities to gradually shift traffic to the new version during an update.
 Additionally, Rollouts can query and interpret metrics from various providers to verify key KPIs and drive automated promotion or rollback during an update.

-Here is a demonstration video (click to watch on Youtube):
+Here is a demonstration video (click to watch on YouTube):

 [![Argo Rollouts Demo](https://img.youtube.com/vi/hIL0E2gLkf8/0.jpg)](https://youtu.be/hIL0E2gLkf8)